Jops/UnityCannon/README.md

 ### Installing Unity
 1. Install Unity [here](https://unity3d.com/get-unity/download).
-1. Open project in Unity by [opening](https://answers.unity.com/questions/29138/how-do-i-open-an-existing-project-in-unity.html) the `Main.unity` file.
+1. To open a project in Unity follow [How to open an existing project](https://answers.unity.com/questions/29138/how-do-i-open-an-existing-project-in-unity.html).
 	* Alternatively use the Unity landing screen to "Open" and existing project.

 ### Installing dependencies
 #### Local dependencies
-1. *Check for a /Dependancies directory in the project.
-If present; continue.*
+1. **Check for a /Dependancies directory in the project.
+If present; continue.** If not, skip to [Remote dependencies](#remotedependencies).
 1. In the Unity IDE find your asset hierarchy view called the [Project Window](https://docs.unity3d.com/Manual/ProjectView.html).
 1. Right-click the top Assets folder and choose `Import Package > Custom Package` from the context menu.
 1. Use your directory navigator to find the './Dependancies' folder in the root of the project and select all `.unitypackage` files therein.